Urinary tract infection - adults

 - Most of the time, you will need to take an antibiotic to prevent the infection from spreading to the kidneys.

-- For a simple bladder infection, you will take antibiotics for 3 days (women) or 7 to 14 days (men).
+- For a simple bladder infection, you will take antibiotics for 1 to 5 days (women) or 7 to 14 days (men).
+The length of treatment depends on the antibiotic used.

 - If you are pregnant or have diabetes, or have a mild kidney infection, you will most often take antibiotics for 7 to 14 days.